The Collaborative Kitchen: Butternut Squash & Sage Lasagna

 I love our featured recipe this month: Butternut squash and sage lasagna!
-It is an excellent meal for our patients to practice exposure techniques that confront food related anxiety.
-This seasonal dish represents a great way to get a starch, protein, fat, and vegetable in a small volume while incorporating a unique variety of vegetables and cheeses.
+It is an excellent meal for our patients to practice exposure techniques that confront food-related anxiety.
+This seasonal dish represents a great way to get starch, protein, fat, and vegetable in a small volume while incorporating a unique variety of vegetables and cheeses.
 Enjoy!

 “On the other side of fear lies freedom.”